Remember, let’s be polite; let’s be respectful, but most of all, let’s be outspoken.

-Every year on Memorial day, we look upon the nation we see today.
-We see a nation that has come so far in so little time.
-We see a nation that is built upon the freedoms of the Constitution and the everlasting will of the people.
+Every year on Memorial Day, we observe the state of this nation, an entity that has come so far in so little time, built upon the freedoms of the Constitution and the everlasting will of the people.

 No matter the color of your skin, the details of your religion, or the scope of your ideology, we take this day to remember the brave men and women who laid their lives down for the prosperity of this union.

 More than ever, we must recognize the numerous privileges we enjoy every day.
 While the boredom and limitations set by the quarantine may seem like torture, it is nothing compared to the suffering millions of soldiers endured for this nation.